 Practice Focus

-Eleanor Evans has over 20 years’ experience representing nonprofit and for-profit organizations in a diverse range of legal, governance and compliance matters.
-She provides practical advice to private foundations, public charities and other tax-exempt organizations on strategic initiatives and day-to-day operations.
+Eleanor Evans has over 25 years’ experience representing nonprofit and for-profit organizations in a diverse range of legal, governance and compliance matters.
+She provides practical advice to public charities, private foundations, and other tax-exempt organizations on strategic initiatives and day-to-day operations.

-Having served nonprofit organizations in senior legal and management positions, Eleanor understands the opportunities and challenges her clients face.
+Drawing from extensive experience in senior legal and management roles within nonprofit organizations, Eleanor understands the unique opportunities and challenges her clients encounter.
 She works collaboratively with clients to help them achieve their objectives, with an eye to managing risk and assuring compliance.
+Her clients range in size and complexity from modest to some of the largest nonprofit entities in the region, including colleges and universities, religious organizations, as well as private foundations and charitable trusts.

 Prior to joining Hemenway & Barnes, Eleanor served as General Counsel of Action for Boston Community Development, Inc. (ABCD), one of the largest nonprofit human services providers in New England.
-She also served as Executive Director/General Counsel of Community Action Program Legal Services, Inc. (CAPLAW), a nonprofit providing legal assistance and training to a national network of approximately 1,000 human services providers known as Community Action Agencies.
+She also served as Executive Director and General Counsel of Community Action Program Legal Services, Inc. (CAPLAW), a nonprofit providing legal assistance and training to a national network of approximately 1,000 antipoverty organizations known as Community Action Agencies.
 Previously, she represented for-profit and nonprofit entities in corporate, tax, employee benefits and executive compensation matters at a prominent Boston law firm.

 Representative Experience

-• Advising boards of directors and committees on governance matters including: board roles and responsibilities, fulfillment of fiduciary duties, board member recruitment and engagement, navigating the board-staff relationship, and compliance with conflict of interest and other board policies.
+• Advising nonprofit boards of directors and their committees on governance matters including: board roles and responsibilities, fulfillment of fiduciary duties, board member recruitment and engagement, navigating the board-staff relationship, and implementation of conflict of interest and other board policies.

-• Reviewing, drafting and negotiating contracts and leases.
+• Reviewing, drafting and negotiating contracts, grants and subgrants, and fiscal sponsorship agreements.

-• Counseling management on individual personnel matters, personnel policies and employment law compliance.
+• Counseling management on individual personnel matters and employment law compliance.

 • Advising on information privacy and security matters and on responding to subpoenas and other record requests.